doughsay/room.js/README.md

 ### `addProp(key, value)`

-Adds a new property to this object.
+Adds a new property to this object, or overwrites an existing one.

 * `key` - (string) The key to store the property under.
 If it already exists it will be overwritten.
 * `value` - (any) The value to store.
 Can be any type.